 I would say I like it.

-Will I repurchase Dr. Wu Intensive Renewal Serum With Mandelic Acid 18%?
+Will I Repurchase Dr. Wu Intensive Renewal Serum With Mandelic Acid 18%?

 Sometimes, I think there are so many excellent skincare products out there, and repurchasing a particular product is so lame when there are so many options left to try, which might be even more impressive.
-However, this serum suits me so well, and I only use it thrice a week and am happily willing to incorporate it into my routine.
+However, this serum suits me so well.
+I only use it thrice a week and am happily willing to incorporate it into my routine.

 Rating: 4/5